What is Whole Plant CBD Oil: The Benefits of Using the Entire Hemp Extract

 Regardless of the purchase location, be sure to ask for third-party lab testing for heavy metals and pesticides, find out if it was produced using best practices in a cleanroom, and have quality ingredients tailored to meet your specific wellness goals with its medicinal properties.

 Lastly, when searching for products use multiple search terms like “whole-plant CBD tincture”, “whole-plant CBD oil”, “full-spectrum CBD tincture” and “full-spectrum CBD oil” to get more products for comparison before buying.
+Below are a few of our Whole Plant™ Full-Spectrum Hemp Oil Extracts or more simply, Whole Plant™ CBD Oil Tinctures.

 Whole plant extraction means processing hemp plant material with a primary goal of preserving the natural ratios of cannabinoids and terpenes, especially minor compounds for the resulting plant extract.
 This wide range of minor cannabinoids is pivotal for optimal beneficial effects.